Send Joshua Project a map of this people group.

 After fighting on the losing side of both World Wars, Bulgaria fell within the Soviet sphere of influence and became a People's Republic in 1946.
 Communism fell in 1990, and Bulgaria began moving towards political democracy and a market economy while combating inflation, unemployment, corruption and crime.
 Bulgaria joined the North Atlantic Treaty Organization (NATO) in 2004 and the European Union (EU) in 2007.

 Just over 6 million ethnic Bulgarians live in the Eastern European country of Bulgaria, representing the great majority of the population.
-Bulgaria is a mountainous country, which is bordered by Romania to the north, the Black Sea to the east, Turkey and Greece to the south, and Macedonia and Serbia to the west.
+Bulgaria is a mountainous country, which is bordered by Romania to the north, the Black Sea to the east, Turkey and Greece to the south, and North Macedonia and Serbia to the west.
 Because of this, Bulgaria controls significant land routes between the rest of Europe and the Middle East and Asia.

 Over 1.2 million ethnic Bulgarians live outside of the country of Bulgaria, a significant percentage of which are recent emigrants to Western Europe and North America.
 Part of this diaspora consists of ethnic Bulgarians who permanently emigrated in the early 1990s after the fall of communism, while more recent emigration may be more temporary in nature.
 Nonetheless, Bulgaria has a negative net migration rate.